 - Students are responsible for the use of their own personal network ID (“user ID”) and password.
-Students may not give anyone else access to personal user IDs or computer accounts.
+Students may not give anyone else access to personal user IDs or computer accounts which includes allowing anyone else access by logging them in and allowing them to post, retrieve, download, upload, or copy any content from any Chicago School password-protected domain including, but not limited to, the school’s learning management system.
 Students are prohibited from using a user ID or a Chicago School computer account other than the account assigned to them.
 Students may not try, in any way, to obtain a password for another user’s user ID or computer account.
 The user ID remains the property of the institution.

 - Students may not misrepresent themselves or their data on the network.